-- 237,457m2 industrial floorspace in Guernsey in 461 premises, located on 1,563,366m2 of land.
-This represents approx. an overall 2.2% increase in industrial premises since 2012 and a net gain since 2012 of 0.59% of industrial land. - 181,163m2 storage and distribution accommodation in 233 premises, located on 415,125m2 of land.
-This represents approx. 1.44% decrease in storage premises since 2012 together with a notable gain of 22.7% of land - Majority of the industrial premises are under 250m2 (59%), with a slight increase in the number of small and medium sized units since 2012.
-The profile of storage and distribution remains similar to 2012, with 49% of storage and distribution premises are under 250m2. - Majority of the industrial, storage and distribution accommodation remains located within and around the Bridge Main Centres (c.39%), followed by significant provision within and around St Peter Port Main Centre (c.26.5%).
-Overall the majority of the floorspace is located within designated Key Industrial Areas within the Main Centres (c.62%).
+- 236,826m2 industrial floorspace in Guernsey in 461premises, located on 1,350,800m2 of land.
+This represents approx. an overall 1.9% increase in industrial premises since 2012. - 180,687m2 storage and distribution accommodation in 237 premises, located on 319,650m2 of land.
+This represents approx. 1.7% decrease in storage premises since 2012 together with a decrease of 5.5% of land - Majority of the industrial premises are under 250m2 (59%), with a slight increase in the number of small and medium sized units since 2012. - Majority of the industrial, storage and distribution accommodation remains located within and around the Bridge Main Centres (c.39%), followed by significant provision within and around St Peter Port Main Centre (c.26.7%).
+Overall the majority of the floorspace is located within designated Key Industrial Areas within the Main Centres (c.42%).
 There is limited provision of these sectors within the Local Centres (c.3%).
-Provision Outside of the Centres is significant, exceeding St Peter Port at 27.8% (excluding the airport) with the majority of the provision being small scale in nature with some large standalone sites. - The construction industry remains an important sector for the island, and while it has been in decline until 2017, 2018-2020 show signs of recovery and stabilisation. - Future demand for industrial and storage type premises is expected to come from premises displaced by development through the consolidation strategy in the IDP and may also come from growth in creative industries and digital industries (e.g. data storage) or future States projects (e.g. Hydrocarbon Supply Programme). - Vacancy rates for industrial premises increased from 2.7% of stock in 2012 to a peak of 5.1% in 2014 falling to its lowest recorded level of 0.6% in 2020.
-Vacancy rates for storage and distribution premises increased from 8.9% in 2012 to a peak of 15% in 2014 steadily falling to drop significantly down to 1.4% at the end of 2017 and to rise again to remain around 6-7% between 2018-2020. - The range of size of industrial, storage and distribution premises available to the market has become more balanced, with increased availability of larger scale premises.
-During 2020, it is notably that the majority of premises are on the market for less than a year (64.7%). - Overall, at the end of 2020, there was little on the market for industrial uses and moderate availability for industrial storage and distribution uses.
-Whilst overall demand is low, those seeking industrial, storage and distribution premises may find there is limited choice of property within their price range or specification. - Over the last 8 years supply through the planning system of industrial premises amounts to c.
-8,900m2 of additional floor space and c.3991m2 storage and distribution.
-The data indicates a fluctuation in industrial premises and storage or distribution premises over the period, with increases in previous years counteracted by losses in following years eventually returning to similar position as the baseline year for each type. - Key requirements for industrial, storage and distribution premises remain similar to those identified in 2012, although questions have been raised over the importance of access to the Inter-harbour Route and whether the current policy test of 12 months of marketing remains appropriate.
+Provision Outside of the Centres is significant, exceeding St Peter Port at 31.1% with the majority of the provision being small scale in nature with some large standalone sites. - The construction industry remains an important sector for the island, and while it had been in decline until 2017, 2018-2021 show signs of recovery and stabilisation. - Future demand for industrial and storage type premises is expected to come from premises displaced by development through the consolidation strategy in the IDP and may also come from growth in creative industries and digital industries (e.g. data storage) or future States projects (e.g. Hydrocarbon Supply Programme). - Over the last 9 years monitoring of the planning system has indicated industrial and storage or distribution premises have increased whilst counteracted by losses in following years, eventually returning to similar position as the baseline year for each type. - Key requirements for industrial, storage and distribution premises remain similar to those identified in 2012, although questions have been raised over the importance of access to the Inter-harbour Route and whether the current policy test of 12 months of marketing remains appropriate. - The original Employment Land Study (ELS) 2014 stated that the Island has an overprovision of industry, storage and distribution space and over the 10-year life of the IDP there will be a continuing decline in the need for such space.
+The analysis of 2021 values alongside those recorded previously fails to substantiate this forecasted decline and continues to be monitored to ascertain certainty.